inodev-web/alouaoui-school/AUTH_FIX_SUMMARY.md

 5. Click "تسجيل الدخول" (Login)
 6. You should be redirected to `/student/profile`

+### Test Session Persistence (IMPORTANT)
+1. **After logging in successfully**:
+   - Navigate to the home page (`/`)
+   - Navigate back to `/student/profile` - you should still be logged in ✅
+   - Refresh the page (F5 or Ctrl+R) - you should remain logged in ✅
+   - Close the browser tab and reopen the app - you should still be logged in ✅
+   - Open browser DevTools → Console - you should see "Auth state restored from localStorage"

+2. **After logging out**:
+   - Click logout button
+   - Try to access `/student/profile` - you should be redirected to `/login` ✅
+   - Check localStorage (F12 → Application → Local Storage) - should be empty ✅

 ### Test Error Display
 1. Try registering with an already used phone number
    - You should see an error message under the phone field